Last week I shared with you my expanded frame wall but I didn’t get into much detail.

 9. Another picture taken with 110 film of me in Colorado feeding horses.
 I was, no doubt, in a state of bliss.
 Oh, to be on a farm again.

-here) and my mother's four legged next door neighbors in Oregon.
+10. My beautiful grandma holding a puppy (you can see a close up here) and my mother’s four legged next door neighbors in Oregon.
 I spent a solid afternoon chasing those four llamas around.
 I somehow managed to leave without getting spit on.

 11. A picture Elijah painted in 2nd grade.